-Figure 9.2.
-Pending change where the base interval has been changed to 600 seconds
+Figure 10.2.
+Pending change where the device name has been changed.

 If the Senquip QUAD is configured to send data to a 3rd party server, the device will by default contact the Senquip Portal to check for settings updates once a day.
 Set the Configuration via Senquip Portal to OFF to prevent the device from contacting the Senquip Portal to check for settings.
 This setting may be used where power consumption is critical such as when AA batteries are being used an a very long battery life is required.